 As far as health goes, you should be aware that dogs are subject to many hereditary defects, some of which are potentially crippling or fatal.
 If you breed, your goal should be to produce dogs that are not affected by the major known hereditary diseases occurring in your breed.

-To be an effective breeder, you should have a basic understanding of the science of genetics.
+To be an effective and responsible dog breeder, you should have a basic understanding of the science of genetics.
 Everything about your prospective puppies’ health, soundness, looks, and temperament will be determined by the genes passed on by their parents, and by their parents before them.
 Therefore, the selection of a mating pair should not be made solely on the basis of the dog’s or bitch’s looks (or temperament or soundness, etc.), but should be based on an understanding of how the animal’s genes contributed to its looks and of how those genes are passed on and expressed.
 That is why it is essential to study the pedigrees of your mating pair.
 The more knowledge you have as you make your selection, the more likely you are to produce a litter with the qualities you desire.

 You should also be well-versed in the genetic problems that affect your breed.
 Genetic defects can occur in any breed and can affect any system in the body.
 Some genetic diseases may occur in many breeds; others occur in only one or a few breeds.
-The following is a brief explanation of how genetic defects may be inherited and expressed.

 Diseases that follow a dominant pattern of inheritance need only one abnormal gene.
 That is, if only one parent is affected, the condition will show up in each successive generation.
 Some individuals may be only mildly affected with the condition, making it difficult to detect.
 In such cases, the condition can mistakenly be thought to skip generations.